FuneralSuits18/YouTube-to-Spotify-Playlist/README.md

 ## remove-all-tracks-from-playlist.py
-Removes all the tracks from a playlist (not really).
+Removes all the tracks from a playlist.

 *Problems:*
 *Need to run the script multiple times if the playlist is big.
 Don't know how to solve the problem.
 Deleting the playlist is just simpler and more efficient.*